-Lots of us light candles during Advent, both in our own homes and in churches across the world.
-Where did this tradition come from?
+Lots of us light candles during Advent, both in our own homes and in churches across the world, but where did this Advent wreath tradition come from?

 A lit candle has always been a sign of expectation and hope.